Challenging Level 1

 Re-writing these exams after taking a course and being unsuccessful with the exam or having to make up a missed exam can be done via correspondence, similar to the procedure for challenging the Level 1 Exam.

-To download information and an application form to re-write or make-up a Level II-III exam click here.
+To download information and an application form to re-write or make-up a Level 2-3 exam click here.

 Advanced Practical Examination (APE) 2018

 Applications for the 2018 Advanced Examination will be accepted from June 15th until July 31, 2018.
-You must be an Orthopaedic Division member to apply, The application will be posted online during the above time frame only.
+You will also need to upload a copy of your Level 5 certificate at the time of application.

-Deadline for mentorship hours is August 31, 2018.
+Deadline for mentorship hours and Mentor/Mentee Form of an Actual Patient is August 31, 2018.
 If the candidate does not submit hours by the deadline, they will be placed on the waiting list.

 The Multiple Choice and Case History Exam will be on September 15th, 2018.
 All efforts are made to find a testing site close to each applicant.